Teaching Magnetism with Bivectors: Pedagogy and Conclusions

 Clearly, there is a tension between these two approaches.
 The bivector description may have moderate pedagogical advantages, while the pseudovector description has the benefit of over a century of development and tradition.
 It is natural to ask, if the two are mathematically equivalent, why go to the trouble to switch?

-Magnetic field bivectors are true tensors rather than awkward pseudotensors.
-Relativistic electromagnetism has always required a bivector formulation, but traditionally students are given no geometric insight for that structure.
-Only the bivector formalism for magnetism can describe a purely two-dimensional problem, or describe magnetic effects in theories of higher dimensions at all.
+Magnetic field bivectors are true tensors, not awkward pseudovectors.
+Students who go on to study electromagnetism with differential forms (or geometric algebra) may benefit from this initial exposure to the magnetic field as a rank-2 tensor.
+Relativistic electromagnetism has always required a bivector formulation, but traditionally students are given no geometric insight into that structure.
+Unlike with vectors, the bivector approach can describe a purely two-dimensional problem, as well as magnetic effects in theories of higher dimensions.
 For all these reasons, it is reasonable to conclude that bivectors are a more fundamentally \emph{true} description of magnetic fields, and we owe it to our students to share that with them.
-Just as significant, understanding magnetic fields as bivectors can give fresh insight into this familiar topic, not least by emphasizing the field's relationship as both cause and effect of rotating charges.
+Just as significant, the bivector approach brings fresh insight into this familiar topic by emphasizing the field to be both cause and effect of rotating charges.

-Sharing this insight with students is important and exciting.
-As we have seen, even if it is not feasible to fully embrace the bivector description right away, there are steps we can take to at least open the door to these deeper ideas, and even those limited steps may have pedagogical benefits.
-There is more development to be done: most notably, a presentation of Maxwell's equations in bivector language is important, but requires a careful development of bivector calculus.\cite{Jensen:2024max} But the core ideas stand strongly on their own, and already address the substantial majority of topics in magnetism at the introductory level.
+We can at least open the door to these deeper ideas.
+Even if it is not feasible to fully embrace the bivector description right away, limited steps in this direction may have pedagogical benefits.
+There is more development to be done: most notably, a presentation of Maxwell's equations in bivector language is important, but requires a careful development of bivector calculus.\cite{Jensen:2024max} But these core ideas stand strongly on their own, and already address the substantial majority of topics in magnetism at the introductory level.